HoloNetwork/Hex-Spiral-Python-Turtle/README.md

-# Flower-Python
+# Hex Flower
-A Fibonacci flower using python turtle module.
+A spiral hex flower using python turtle module.